espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Vibrant Pattern.md

 # Vibrant Pattern
 ![[systems-pf2e-icons-spells-vibrant-pattern.webp|150]]

 You create a pattern of lights that pulses with intensity.
-Creatures are [[Dazzled]] while inside the pattern.
+Creatures are [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Dazzled]] while inside the pattern.
 In addition, a creature must attempt a Will saving throw if it's inside the pattern when you cast it, enters the pattern, ends its turn within the pattern, or uses a Seek or Interact action on the pattern.
-A creature currently [[Blinded]] by the pattern doesn't need to attempt new saving throws.
+A creature currently [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Blinded]] by the pattern doesn't need to attempt new saving throws.

 * * *